salihbulutt/Bellabeat_Business_Data_Analysis_CaseStudy/README.md

 \-Sando Mur-Mathematician and Bellabeat’s Co-founder

 \-Bellabeat’s marketing analytics team.

-### ASK PHASE-Identifying the Business Task
-Bellabeat aims to leverage smart device usage data to gain insights into customer behavior and improve its marketing strategy.
-The analysis will answer:
-1. What are some trends in smart device usage?
-2. How could these trends apply to Bellabeat customers?
-3. How could these trends help influence Bellabeat’s marketing strategy?

 ## PREPARE PHASE: Gathering and Understanding Data Sources
 - **Data Source**: Fitbit Fitness Tracker Data (Public Dataset from Kaggle)